 Together, we will protect your teeth and gums so that you’re less likely to experience problems in the future.
 Preventive dental care can reduce the risk of toothache, cavities, gum disease, enamel loss and other issues.
 You’ll need less dental treatment in the future if you take good care of your teeth now.

 Preventive dental care is something that we will work on together.
-You are preventing decay and other problems every time that you brush your teeth.
+You are preventing decay and other problems every time you brush your teeth.
 We’ll support you with regular dental checks, teeth cleaning, and Preventive treatments.
 Here are the key steps we’ll take together.

 1. Brush Your Teeth: